reilem/effects/README.md

 This repo currently contains implementations for a number of problems in Eff and OCaml multicore.
 This repo is a work in progress.

+### Results

+Our results can be found at our github pages site at: https://reilem.github.io/effects/

 ### Setup

 All code in this repo will require ocaml and opam to setup, compile and run.